 While it may be a bit too resource-intense for you to start selling these secondary products, find another Etsy shop that does and ask to work with them.

 Don’t have the capacity to do all these things?
 Then pick one and do it to the best of your ability.
-If you had to ask us which item on this list is most important, hands down it’s your Etsy SEO.
+If you had to ask us which item on this list is most important, it’s your Etsy SEO.

 Remember, not all the strategies listed above will work for you.
 And that’s ok.
 Find what works for your business, then double down.
 And when you do find a method that works, you’ll see more Etsy traffic, sell more products, and get more profit in your pocket!